 Ultrax Labs Hair Surge is recommended for use by both men and women equally.

 There are no contraindications.
-You may use it along side other hair loss treatments, amplifying its hair loss treatment effects by taking it along with a biotin supplement or using an overnight hair regeneration treatment.
+You may use it alongside other hair loss treatments, amplifying its hair loss treatment effects by taking it along with a biotin supplement or using an overnight hair regeneration treatment.

 How to Use Ultrax Labs Hair Surge Shampoo